NOSE.

 A well-executed bulbous tip rhinoplasty creates a tip that looks defined but natural.
 You should be able to see a visible tip-defining point from the front, a refined profile from the side, and smooth transitions from tip to bridge and tip to nostrils.

 I show you digital imaging at consultation so you can see the anticipated result on your own face before committing to surgery.
-This also helps me understand exactly what changes matter most to you — some patients want a subtle refinement, others want a more dramatic transformation.
+This also helps me understand exactly what changes matter most to you.
+Some patients want a subtle refinement, others want a more dramatic transformation.
 Both are achievable; the plan is tailored to your goals.

 Recovery after bulbous tip rhinoplasty